Robbepop/ipasir-rs/README.md

 ## Release Notes

+### 0.3.0 - 10th April 2019

+- Major API overhaul
+- `ipasir::ffi::Solver` is now the FFI C targeting solver wrapper for Rust.
+- `IpasirSolver` is the trait to be implemented by Rust IPASIR compatible solvers

 ### 0.2.0 - 25th April 2018

 - Renamed `raw` module to `sys` to better fit with the rest of the ecosystem.